 Attending a TWS Council Meeting is a must for any student who wishes to become a future leader in the Society.
-With Council meetings on three different days in Albuquerque, students have the opportunity to learn more about their Society and experience how it is run.
-The meeting is open to the public and all attendees are welcomed guests.
+With three different Council Meeting sessions, students have the opportunity to learn more about their Society and experience how it is run.
+Most parts of the meeting are open to the public and all attendees are welcomed guests during those times.

 Student Chapter Leaders Lunch

-If you’re a student or a new professional, be sure to take advantage of a resume review where experienced professionals can provide constructive feedback.
-Reviewers will be available Monday-Wednesday.
-Please bring a copy of your resume to participate in this opportunity.
+If you’re a student or a new professional, be sure to take advantage of a free resume review where experienced professionals can provide constructive feedback.
+Check the conference schedule for Resume Review hours, and please bring a copy of your resume to participate!

 Careers with Federal Agencies

 This panel discussion will feature representatives from our federal agency partners, including the U.S. Forest Service, USDA Wildlife Services, the Bureau of Land Management, and USGS.
 The session will allow for comparison of career opportunities across several federal agencies and provide first-hand accounts from current employees.
 Students may pose questions to the panelists during a Q&A portion of the event to gain further insights.

 If you’re qualified to become an Associate Wildlife Biologist, but are having trouble with your application, or need help getting started, stop by the Certification Application Assistance session.
 TWS staff and Certification Review Board Members will be on hand to answer offer guidance.
 Check the conference schedule for times and location.

 Workshops at the TWS Annual Conference are open to students, and for a discounted rate!
 Workshops can be added to your conference registration.
 Sign up to learn, network, and gain experience and skills you’ll need as a professional!